-One of the most important parts of running a successful blog is knowing how to organise your site.
-In other words: content structure.
-SEO and usability demand it.
+One of the most important parts of running a successful blog is knowing how to organise your site so it functions as one big conversion optimization strategy.

 What’s a level?